l00sy4/l00sy4.github.io/_posts/2024-1-15-My experience with the CRTO.md

 I think that the exam was very fair as you are tested on what you were actually taught.
 No unrealistic rabbitholes made to waste time and no weird curveballs; you have all you need in the course.
 I believe that going back and practicing the TTPs with Defender and AppLocker turned on is enough preparation to get all 8 flags.
 Make sure to also do the extra challenges mentioned throughout the material and you will most likely succeed.

 I started the exam sunday afternoon and got 6 flags by evening.
-I could have continued with the last 2, but got a bit lazy and called it quits.
+I could have continued with the last 2, but I was a bit sick and called it quits.